The Ultimate Guide to Curly Hair Care

 There are two golden rules for curly hair.

-The two golden rules for curly hair are simple: brush hair before shampooing (never after), and always apply curl products to very wet hair.
+The two golden rules for curly hair are simple: brush your hair before shampooing (never after), and always apply curl products to very wet hair.

 1.